IWSLT/IWSLT.github.io/_pages/2022/shared-tasks/simultaneous.md

 <!-- the task, the languages, and the type of data -->

-**Note: this is a draft and feedback on the task setup is welcome, either via iwslt-evaluation-campaign@googlegroups.com or Twitter (@iwslt)**

 Simultaneous translation (also known as real-time or streaming translation) is the task of generating translations incrementally given partial input only.
 Simultaneous translation enables interesting applications such as automatic simultaneous interpretation or international conference translations.
 Simultaneous systems are typically evaluated with respect to quality and latency.
 This year, we will have 2 tracks and 3 language pairs: